nextflow-io/training/docs/basic_training/containers.md

         docker push <myrepo>/my-image
         ```

-    4. Add the image file name to the `nextflow.config` file.
+    4. Add the container image name to the `nextflow.config` file.

         e.g. remove the following from the `nextflow.config`: